chasusc/coca-introduce-us/README.md

 ```
 python -m SimpleHTTPServer 8080
 ```
-This project has been developed as a part of a USC student organization called Corpus Callosum.
+This project has been developed as one of the projects in a USC student organization called Corpus Callosum that aims to bridge between science, technology, and art.
+We changed all the names of the respondents to "Anonymous" for the sake of information privacy.